rbtcollins/bitnami-docker/gke/wordpress/README.md

 ## Create the Docker container images

-In this section we will build the Docker images for our Wordpress blog.
+In this section we'll build the Docker images for our Wordpress blog.

 ### Wordpress